The Top 10 Beginner Hikes in Lake Tahoe

 Directions: In Squaw Valley, pick up the trail at either the Shirley Lake trailhead or the Solitude trailhead.

-This easy stroll around Donner Lake near Truckee is great for children and the elderly and features great views of the lake, the Rainbow Bridge and the mountains.
-The trail follows a counterclockwise way around the lake and takes you into the pine forests that surround the lake.
+This easy stroll around Donner Lake near Truckee is great for children and the elderly, and features great views of the lake, the Rainbow Bridge and the mountains.
+The trail follows a counterclockwise way around the lake and takes you into the pine forests that surround it.

 Hot Tip: Visit the memorial museum at the trailhead to learn more about the ill-fated Donner Party.